July 15 - August 9, 2018

 High quality field trips with private guides to some of Berlin’s most historically significant sites are incorporated into the curriculum of the Law & Critical Social Justice program, including the following excursions:

-Memorial to the Sinti and Roma of Europe Murdered under the National Socialist Regime; Memorial to Homosexuals Persecuted under Nazism, Memorial to the Victims of Nazi Euthanasia
+- Memorial to the Sinti and Roma of Europe Murdered under the National Socialist Regime; Memorial to Homosexuals Persecuted under Nazism, Memorial to the Victims of Nazi Euthanasia; Memorial to Soviet Armed Forces

 Students: To facilitate interaction between U.S. and German law students, a number of Humboldt University of Berlin students who are fluent in English participate in classes and extracurricular activities.
 U.S. students recognize this interaction with HU-Berlin students as a distinguishing and beneficial aspect of the Law & Critical Social Justice program.